ADHD in boys

 • Extreme impatience

-• Taking risks in activities, often with little or no regard for personal safety or the safety of others – for example, driving dangerously
+• Taking risks in activities, often with little or no regard for personal safety or the safety of others – for example, driving dangerously.

 Related conditions in adults with ADHD